rxseven/docker-playground/README.md

 > Note: the reverse proxy server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.

-> Note: if you did’t change the Facebook app ID in [`.env.development`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.development), the **Login with Facebook** button wouldn’t work for you, because the existing one is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.
+> Note: if you did’t change the Facebook app in [`.env.development`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.development), the **Login with Facebook** button wouldn’t work for you, because the existing one is sill in [development mode](https://developers.facebook.com/docs/apps/managing-development-cycle), and you don’t have access to it.

 > Tip: press `control + c` to stop the running containers.